 Ephemeral Stream in the Cruces Basin in northern New Mexico.
 Photo: Jim O’Donnell

-The recent Sackett v EPA US Supreme Court ruling removes protections for the majority of wetlands and streams in New Mexico
+The Sackett v EPA US Supreme Court ruling removed protections for the majority of wetlands and streams in New Mexico.
+Fortunately, state lawmakers passed SB21 in the 2025 legislative session to establish a state-led surface water quality permitting program to safeguard New Mexico waters that lost federal protection from polluting sources.

 Click here to explore an interactive map showing New Mexico waters under threat.